-SECTION 1: EXECUTIVE SUMMARY 3 SECTION 2: POPULATION & POPULATION DENSITY 4 SECTION 3: PRESENT & FIVE-YEAR PROJECTIONS OF DEMOGRAPHICS & TAX BASE 8 SECTION 4: PRESENT & FIVE-YEAR COST PROJECTIONS .
-16 SECTION 5: PRESENT & FIVE-YEAR PROJECTED REVENUE .
-21 SECTION 6: RISKS & OPPORTUNITIES .
-25 SECTION 7: ANALYSIS OF NEW REVENUE SOURCES .
-26 SECTION 8: FISCAL IMPACTS & PROJECTED TAY RUPDEN 27
+SECTION I: EXECUTIVE SUMMARY 3 SECTION 2: POPULATION & POPULATION DENSITY SECTION 3: PRESENT & FIVE-YEAR DEMOGRAPHIC/TAX PROJECTIONS 8 SECTION 4: PRESENT & FIVE-YEAR COST PROJECTIONS 17 SECTION 5: PRESENT & FIVE-YEAR PROJECTED REVENUE 22 SECTION 6: RISKS & OPPORTUNITIES 26 SECTION 7: ANALYSIS OF NEW REVENUE SOURCES 28 SECTION 8: FISCAL IMPACTS & PROJECTED TAX BURDEN 29

-SECTION 1: EXECUTIVE SUMMARY
+SECTION I: EXECUTIVE SUMMARY

-Lewis Young Robertson & Burningham, Inc. (LYRB) was retained by the Office of the Lieutenant Governor (OLG) to complete a feasibility study related to incorporation of an unincorporated area within Utah County (County).
-The purpose of the Executive Summary is to fulfill the requirements established in Utah Code Title 10 Chapter 2a, "Municipal Incorporation," which requires the feasibility consultant to submit a completed feasibility study, including a one-page summary of the results.
+LRB Public Finance Advisors (LRB) was retained by the Office of the Lieutenant Governor (OLG) to complete a supplemental feasibility study related to incorporation of an unincorporated area within Utah County (County).
 The Study Area meets the basic requirements for incorporation set forth in Utah Code 10-2a-201.5.
-However, the findings of this feasibility study illustrate that the incorporation of the proposed Spring Lake boundary (Study Area or Town) will likely result in a budget deficit when comparing available revenues to expenses.
-As highlighted in Utah Code, if the results of the feasibility study indicate the revenues forecasted do not exceed the costs by more than 5 percent, the incorporation process may not proceed.
-While incorporation could be feasible based on the ability to raise taxes, this legislative provision may prevent the process moving forward as it is evident the revenues of this study result in a deficit.
+The findings of this feasibility study illustrate that, in both presented scenarios, the incorporation of the proposed Spring Lake boundary (Study Area or Town) will likely result in at least a five percent budget surplus without any boundary changes when comparing available revenues to expenses.
+This surplus allows the incorporation process to proceed, as described in UCA 10-2a-205(5).

-The analysis considers two scenarios, detailed below, related to the tax impacts of the Town incorporation.
+The analysis considers two scenarios related to the tax impacts of the Town incorporation.

-- 1. SCENARIO 1 GOVERNMENT OFFICE: This scenario includes the applicable incorporation costs as outlined in UCA 10-2a-220.
-In addition, expenditures include a one-time expense of \$300,000 for a government office. - 2.
-SCENARIO 2 NO GOVERNMENT OFFICE: This scenario includes incorporation costs as outlined in UCA 10-2a-220, without the additional expense related to a new government office.
+- 1. Scenario 1 Government Office: This scenario includes the applicable incorporation costs as outlined in UCA 10-2a-220.
+In addition, expenditures include an expense of \$300,000 for a government office that is amortized over a period of 20 years. - 2.
+Scenario 2 No Government Office: This scenario includes incorporation costs as outlined in UCA 10-2a-220, without the additional expense related to a new government office.

-In Scenario 1, the tax impact within the Study Area is estimated at \$2,252 for a primary residence valued at \$530,000.
-This represents an increase of \$1,779 above the projected County levy of \$473.
-One-time government building costs and incorporation costs outlined in UCA 10-2a-220 contribute to the escalated cost in 2024.
+In Scenario 1, the tax impact within the Study Area is estimated at \$442 for a primary residence valued at \$530,000.
+This represents a decrease of \$31 from the projected County levy of \$473.
+Government building costs and incorporation costs outlined in UCA 10-2a-220 contribute to escalated costs in the first years after incorporation.
 The incorporation cost of \$23,000 is spread over a period of five years, as allowable under UCA 10-2a-220(4)(b).
-The one-time government building cost may be mitigated by extending the cost over many years through alternative financing options.
+A one-time government building cost of \$300,000 is amortized over a 20-year period.